floppyhammer/godot-platformer-demo/README.md

 # A Summer Trip
-A small platformer game made with Godot
+A platformer demo made with Godot